-Why Choose High-Viscosity Concrete Pump Primers?
+Why Choose a High-Viscosity Concrete Pump Primer?

 How does Slick-Pak work?

 It contains water thickeners and lubricating agents.
 As it goes through the pipes and hoses it leaves a coat of water and lubricating agents and effectively wets all surfaces.
 As concrete comes behind the Slick-Pak it does not lose water and the lubrication allows it to slip through the pipe.